NEH Summer Scholars Institute for Middle & High School Educators

 A Reverence for Words draws on two NEH-funded programs created by City Lore and Poets House: Illuminated Verses: Poetries of the Islamic World, a series of talks, readings, panels, and symposia held in the spring of 2011 in New York City; and Poetic Voices of the Muslim World (2012-present), a project which examines the central role of poetry in the everyday lives of Muslim men and women through three entry points: a website, a speakers bureau, and an exhibit on Muslim poetry, which has traveled to ten public libraries in American cities.

-This institute employs the expertise of humanities scholars who specialize in the cultures featured as well as that of several of New York’s pre-eminent arts organizations: City Lore, which presents traditional music, art, and ethnographic films in New York along with developing successful models for integrating traditional arts and artists into the core curricula in K-12 schools; Poets House, which presents poetry, both at their site and in partnership with libraries across the U.S. through their Poetry in the Branches program; Teachers & Writers Collaborative, which offers innovative creative writing programs for students and teachers and provides resources to support learning through the literary arts.
+This institute employs the expertise of humanities scholars who specialize in the cultures featured as well as that of several of New York’s pre-eminent arts organizations: City Lore, which presents traditional music, art, and ethnographic films in New York along with developing successful models for integrating traditional arts and artists into the core curricula in middle and high schools; Poets House, which presents poetry, both at their site and in partnership with libraries across the U.S. through their Poetry in the Branches program; Teachers & Writers Collaborative, which offers innovative creative writing programs for students and teachers and provides resources to support learning through the literary arts.